Abigail Brand: All-New, All-Different Marvel

 Beginning in January 2016, Brand is a supporting character in the ninth volume of Captain Marvel, written by Agent Carter showrunners Tara Butters and Michele Fazekas with artwork by Kris Anka, as part of the All-New, All-Different Marvel initiative.
-The series, set eight months after Secret Wars, features Abigail as the Lieutenant Commander of the new Alpha Flight Space Station, working directly under Captain Marvel.
-Abigail is openly hostile towards Carol Danvers and Puck reveals that Brand had turned down the role of Commander.
+The series, set eight months after Secret Wars, features Brand as the Lieutenant Commander of the Alpha Flight Space Station.
+She works directly under Carol Danvers (Captain Marvel), who she is openly hostile towards.

 In the aftermath of "Empyre", Brand attends the wedding reception of Hulkling and Wiccan.
 She also states that the Alpha Flight Space Program cannot function as a team if they are "caught in the loop."
-As Hulkling tries to break up the discussion, Abigail announces her resignation from the Alpha Flight Space Program.
-In a flashforward, Abigail is seen leading her own team.
+As Hulkling tries to break up the discussion, Brand announces her resignation from Alpha Flight.
+In a flashforward, Brand is seen leading her own team.